CPJ03/download-all-links-from-a-page/README.md

 ### Step 1 - Install Chrome Extension
 - Open Google Chrome
 - Go to https://chromewebstore.google.com/detail/downthemall/nljkibfhlpcnanjgbnlnbjecgicbjkge and click 'Add to Chrome'.
 - Click 'Add extension' in the popup.
+-
-### Step 2 - Allow
+### Step 2 - Extension Settings
 - Go to upper right corner in google chrome where there is a puzzle icon.

    ![image](https://github.com/CPJ03/download-all-links-from-a-page/assets/88066484/15eecfb0-3d43-46a6-91e4-5d4636e6e53a)